-Figure 4 shows that the uncertainty in the temperature estimated from surface heat-flow increases with depth, which is the reason we use heat-flow data only to constrain the temperature at the top of the mantle; i.e., just below the Moho boundary.
+of the mantle: i.e. just below the Moho boundary.
 The location of this boundary is also known with some uncertainty.
-We use the global model CRUST2.0 (G. Laske, personal communication), which is a refinement of CRUST5.1 (Mooney et al. 1998), as the a-priori model of crustal thickness.
-We allow a perturbation of the Moho depth of $\pm 5$ km.
-Extreme geotherms combined with the range of allowed Moho depths define an area of allowed temperatures at the top of the mantle as shown in Figure 4.
+We use the global model CRUST2.0 (Laske, private communication), which is a refinement of CRUST5.1 (Mooney et al. 1998), as the a priori model of crustal thickness.
+We allow a perturbation of the Moho depth of \pm 5 km.
+Extreme geotherms combined with the range of allowed Moho depths define an area of allowed temperatures at the top of the mantle as shown in Fig. 4.

-The uncertainty in the estimated temperature is smaller beneath cratons than beneath tectonically active regions because (1) there are smaller uncertainties in the thermal parameters in cratonic than in non-cratonic regions and (2) the lower temperatures in cratonic regions are less sensitive to uncertainties in the anelastic behavior of mantle materials (Figure 3).
+The uncertainty in the estimated temperature is smaller beneath cratons than beneath tectonically active regions because (i) there are smaller uncertainties in the thermal parameters in cratonic than in non-cratonic regions and (ii) the lower temperatures in cratonic regions are less sensitive to uncertainties in the anelastic behaviour of mantle materials (Fig. 3).
 The heat-flow constraint will tend to be most useful in stable continental areas.
 There is a caveat to this, however.
 An upper bound on temperatures in tectonically active regions could be applied at the melting temperature of the lower crust and uppermost mantle.
 This would reduce the uncertainties in the inferred temperatures considerably.
-With the application of the upper bound on temperatures, heat flow measurements would become a more powerful constraint in tectonically active regions.
+With the application of the upper bound on temperatures, heat-flow measurements would become a more powerful constraint in tectonically active regions.